 The item Hyper-Threading Technology appears only if you installed an Intel Pentium 4 CPU that supports this feature.
+See page 2-4 for details.

 4.4.3 Chipset

 The Chipset menu items allow you to change the advanced chipset settings.
 Select an item then press Enter to display the sub-menu.